-Large Adult Care Homes (ACH) serve seven or more people.
+Large Adult Care Homes (ACH) or Homes for the Aged (HA) serve seven or more people.
 They, too, provide assistance with meeting the residents' daily needs, and they have staff on duty 24 hours a day.
-Some nursing homes have ACH beds on site for those who do not need nursing care.
+Some nursing homes have Home for the Aged beds on site for those who do not need nursing care.
+Often, these HA residents have priority for the nursing home beds if the need arises.